scarborough-courtney/ohimanual/conceptual/LE_Philosophy.md

 > The **Coastal Livelihoods and Economies** goal rewards productive coastal economies that avoid the loss of ocean-dependent livelihoods while maximizing livelihood quality.

 This goal is founded on two sub-goals, **Livelihoods** and **Economies**. **Livelihoods** is comprised of jobs and wages, and **Economies** is comprised of revenues.
-The two halves of this goal are tracked separately because the number and quality of jobs and the amount of revenue produced are both of considerable interest to stakeholders and governments, and could show very different patterns, such as the case when high revenue sectors do not necessarily provide large employment opportunities.
+The two halves of this goal are tracked separately because the number and quality of jobs and the amount of revenue produced are both of considerable interest to stakeholders and governments, and could show very different patterns, such as is the case when high revenue sectors do not necessarily provide large employment opportunities.
 The goal aims to maintain the number of coastal and ocean-dependent livelihoods (jobs) in a region, and maintain productive coastal economies (revenues), while also maximizing livelihood quality (represented by relative wages).

+> This is an area where economic studies are integrated and inform the concept of ocean health.

 #### Keep in Mind

-Maintaining jobs in this case means not losing jobs--this sub-goal does not give credit for *gaining* jobs in the Global model.
+Maintaining jobs in this case means not losing jobs--this sub-goal does not give credit for *gaining* jobs in the Global Assessments.
 It does not attempt to capture aspects of job identity like reputation, desirability, or other social or cultural perspectives associated with different jobs, nor does it account for the impact upon an individual but rather focuses on the aggregate.
 One can examine the component parts that make up this goal, however, to evaluate individual sectors and infer implications for job identity.

 ### **Livelihoods**

 > The **Livelihoods** sub-goal describes livelihood quantity and quality.

-This sub-goal includes two equally important sub-components, the number of jobs, which is a proxy for livelihood quantity, and the per capita average annual wages, which is a proxy for job quality.

 #### Philosophy

-This sub-goal evaluates the benefits people obtain from the oceans in the form of jobs and wages.
+This sub-goal evaluates the quantitative and qualitative benefits workers get from the oceans in the form of jobs and wages.
+In the Global Assessments, the two sub-components are equally important because the number of jobs is a proxy for livelihood quantity, and the per capita average annual wages is a proxy for job quality.
 Some relevant sectors include tourism, commercial fishing, marine mammal watching, and working at ports and harbors, among others.
-Jobs and wages produced from marine-related industries are clearly of huge value to many people, even those who do not directly participate in the industries but value community identity, tax revenue, and indirect economic and social impacts of a stable coastal economy.
+Jobs and wages produced from marine-related industries are clearly of huge value to many people, and directly benefit those who are employed--they also benefit those who do not directly participate in the industries but rather gain indirectly from the value of community identity, tax revenues, and other indirect economic and social impacts of a stable coastal economy.

 #### Ideal Approach

-Ideally, this goal would capture all marine sectors that supply jobs and wages to coastal communities, incorporating information on the sustainability of different sectors and also working conditions and job satisfaction/identity.
-The jobs and revenue produced from marine-related industries directly benefit those who are employed, but also those that gain substantial indirect value from community identity, tax revenue, and other related economic and social impacts of a stable coastal economy.
+Ideally, this goal would represent and encompass all marine sectors that supply jobs and wages to coastal communities, incorporating information on the sustainability of different sectors and also working conditions and job satisfaction.
+Job identity would also be an important part of this.
 Capturing the indirect as well as direct benefits from jobs, wages and revenue from coastal communities and beyond is best; where data do not exist, multipliers derived from the literature can be incorporated into jobs to attempt to capture this.
-The reference point in this sub-goal will likely be set as a moving window temporal approach or a spatial comparison.
+The reference point in this sub-goal will likely be set as a moving window temporal approach, or a spatial comparison.

+#### Keep in Mind

+It's important to note that the data approaches taken to date in the Global Assessments are imperfect, and do not represent the one way to convey the importance of individual identity with coastal work.
+The values are shown for the aggregate community and are proxies for quality-of-life of the individual.
+In further assessments, any new data that may otherwise speak to well-being would represent a useful improvement.

 #### History of the Approach